oraxen/documentation/faq.md

 It also has a command, `/oraxen_fix_furniture <radius>` to fix furniture that was broken by this issue.

 ## Can I disable the default assets and configs Oraxen comes with?
-Yes, as of Oraxen 1.144.0, `settings.yml` contains options to disable both of these.\
+Yes, `settings.yml` contains options to disable both of these.\
-Note: Required configs and assets will still be generated, but most is disabled.
+Note: Required configs and assets will still be generated, but most will be disabled.

 ## Does Oraxen replace items?